-On 18 April 2016, ASGI and other NGOs sent a letter to the Ministry of Health, asking it to give effect to Article 17(4) of the recast Reception Conditions Directive, according to which asylum seekers may be required to contribute to the costs for health care only if they have sufficient resources, for example if they have been working for a reasonable period of time.
-ASGI also asked the Ministry to consider that, following the adoption of the LD 150/2015 for granting the right to exemption from participation in health spending, distinctions can no longer be drawn between unemployed and inactive persons.
-On 9 May 2016, the Ministry of Health replied to have involved the Ministry of Economy and the Ministry of Labour and Social Policy in order to achieve a uniform interpretation of the aforementioned rules.
+On April 18, 2016, ASGI and other NGOs sent a letter to the Ministry of Health, asking it to implement Article 17(4) of the recast Reception Conditions Directive, according to which applicants for international protection may be required to contribute to health care costs only if they have sufficient resources, i.e., if they have worked for a reasonable period of time.
+ASGI also asked the Ministry to consider that, following the adoption of DL 150/2015 for the granting of the right to exemption from participation in health care costs, distinctions can no longer be made between the unemployed and the inactive.
+On May 9, 2016, the Ministry of Health responded that it had engaged the Ministry of the Economy and the Ministry of Labour and Social Policies in order to obtain a uniform interpretation of these regulations.

-In 2018, the Civil Court of Rome confirmed the previous decision and upheld the appeal filed by a Sudanese citizen with subsidiary protection status, reaffirming the right to the exemption from the “sanitary ticket” provided to the benefit of people without employment and income.
+In 2018, the Civil Court of Rome confirmed the previous decision and accepted the appeal lodged by a Sudanese citizen in subsidiary protection, reaffirming the right to exemption from the “health ticket” for people without work and without income.

-Unfortunately, the law is not equally applied across the national territory.
-In 2018, ASGI filed numerous appeals in Lombardy against the denial of the right to exemption for inactive beneficiaries of international protection.
-In a ruling of 22 October 2018, the Court of Appeal of Milan upheld the appeal stating that under the law it is not possible to make any distinction between those who have already had a job and who lost it (unemployed) and those who have never had it such a, for example, asylum seekers and refugees (inactive people).
-The Civil Court of Brescia ruled on 31 July 2018 in a similar way.
+In a judgment of October 22, 2018, the Court of Appeal of Milan upheld the appeal, stating that for the law it is not possible to make any distinction between those who have already had a job and lost it (unemployed) and those who have never had it such as, for example, asylum seekers and refugees (inactive).
+The Civil Court of Brescia ruled on July 31, 2018 in a similar manner.

-According to the Guidelines, the medical certification, to be understood not as a merely technical act but as the result of a network collaboration, must follow the standards set out by the Istanbul Protocol and maintain maximum impartiality, without expressing any judgment on the veracity of the individual’s narrative but only being limited to an assessment of the consistency of the person’s statements with the verified outcomes.
-The Guidelines also propose templates of health certificates to be adopted in cases of torture, trauma, psychiatric or psychological disorders and propose the use of the final formulas suggested by the Istanbul Protocol; evaluation of non-compatibility, compatibility, high compatibility, typicality, specificity.
+According to the Guidelines, the medical certification, to be understood not as a merely technical act but as the result of a network collaboration, must follow the standards set out by the Istanbul Protocol and maintain maximum impartiality, assessing the consistency of the person’s statements with the examination findings without expressing any judgment on the truthfulness of the individual’s narrative.
+The Guidelines also propose templates of health certificates to be adopted in cases of torture, trauma, psychiatric or psychological disorders and propose the use of the final formulas suggested by the Istanbul Protocol: evaluation of non-compatibility, compatibility, high compatibility, typicality, specificity.